Popniten/Popniten.github.io/_posts/2017-08-24-if-else-switch.md

 Here is a neat little trick that I picked up in a StackOverflow answer a while back (will link if I find it again).
 It may be obvious to some, but I thought I'd share it anyway.
 It might not be that often that you can utilize it, but it offers a chance to write some cleaner code those few times.

-If you have an `if else` statement, where the `else` is containing another code block, you can simplify it, saving indentations and curly brackets.
+If you have an `if else` statement, where the `else` is containing another block statement, you can simplify it, saving indentations and curly brackets.
 Compare:

 ```javascript
 if (someStuff) {